 A contact foul or hand ball will result in a direct kick.
 All other free kicks will be indirect.

 A Penalty Kick is a direct kick that results from an opposition player giving away a contact foul or handball inside the penalty area (the large box that surrounds the goal).

 The difference being that the kick will be taken from the penalty spot which is directly in front of goal about 12 metres out.
-Also, none of the defending players are allowed inside the penalty box until the ball is kicked and the goalie must remain on the goal line until the ball is kicked.
+The penalty box must not have any defending players in it and the goalie must remain on the goal line until the ball is kicked.

 This means it’s basically a one on one between the goalie and the penalty taker and is a great opportunity to score a goal.

-This is one that many newcomers to soccer are confused by.
+This is something that can cause many newcomers to soccer confusion.
 It also often does not apply to very young competitions such as under 8’s and below (but is still important to learn at a young age).

 First and foremost a player cannot be called offside from a goal kick, corner kick or throw in.
 Also, a player will only be called for being offside if they are actively involved in the play as determined by the referee…confused yet???

 The easiest way to explain offside is that an attacking player cannot be closer to the goal he is attacking than the two nearest opponents.
-This generally means the goalkeeper and at least one defender must be closer to their defensive goal than their opponent when the ball is kicked by one of the attacking players.
+This means that when an attacking player kicks the ball, the defending goalkeeper and at least one defender must be closer to their defensive goal when the ball is kicked.

 I know this and some of the other rules can be very hard to understand or explain in an article, which is why it’s a good idea to talk to the coaches and support staff at you kids training, games and school holiday sports camps to get expert advice from quality junior soccer coaches who can explain the rules in detail for you.